-- An interrogative pronoun is used for asking questions about things (nouns/pronouns) about which we have no information. - These pronouns are special because they all start with "Wh".
+- An interrogative pronoun is specifically used when asking questions about things we are not yet aware of. - These pronouns are special because they all start with "Wh".

 The interrogative pronouns are:

 - 1. Whom

 - 2. Whose

 - 3. Who

 - 4. What

 - 5. Which